thingsboard/thingsboard.github.io/_includes/docs/user-guide/alarm-rules.md

 <b><font size="4">Result</font></b>

 After saving, ThingsBoard will:
-- create the High temperature alarm only if:
+- create the High Temperature alarm only if:
   - <span class="code-light">temperatureAlarmFlag == true</span>, and
   - the <span class="code-light">temperature</span> exceeds **10°C**
 - ignore the rule entirely for this device if temperatureAlarmFlag == false, even when the threshold is exceeded